frePPLe/frepple/doc/user-guide/cookbook/segment/business-rules.rst

    |  **Safety Stock Maximum Quantity** : The maximum safety stock quantity.

-   |  **Safety Stock Minimum Period of Cover** : The minimum period of cover is based on the lead time forecast.
+   |  **Safety Stock Minimum Period of Cover** : The minimum period of cover based on the inventory planning calendar.
-      If the lead time is 10 days, the monthly forecast is 15 and the value of this business rule value is 3 then the forecast leadtime equals 15/30*10=5.
-The safety stock cannot be less than 5*3=15.
+      If the inventory planning equals to *month* and the value of this business rule is 3 then the safety stock cannot be less than 3 months of forecast.

-   |  **Safety Stock Maximum Period of Cover** : The maximum period of cover is based on the lead time forecast.
+   |  **Safety Stock Maximum Period of Cover** : The maximum period of cover based on the inventory planning calendar.
-      If the lead time is 10 days, the monthly forecast is 15 and the value of this business rule value is 3 then the forecast leadtime equals 15/30*10=5.
-The safety stock cannot be more than 5*3=15.
+      If the inventory planning equals to *month* and the value of this business rule is 3 then the safety stock cannot be more than 3 months of forecast.

 *  |  Business rules having an impact on the **ROQ**: